 Pumpkins After Dark Halloween Event

 Pumpkin Patches are very popular in the fall.
 Pumpkins After Dark, however, isn’t a place where you go to buy pumpkins (although they do have them for sale).
-Instead, after the sun sets, the attraction opens its gates for visitors to experience a spooky series of beautiful Halloween light displays.
+Instead, at sunset, the attraction opens its gates to visitors who want to experience a spooky series of beautiful Halloween light displays.

 At Pumpkins After Dark there are thousands of hand-carved pumpkins to see as well as light displays of various Halloween characters.
-When the event ran in 2022 you could see skeletons, witches, ghoulish creatures, a dragon and even Shrek characters.
-You could also take in live pumpkin carving demonstrations.
+Displays include skeletons, witches, ghoulish creatures, a dragon and even Shrek characters.
+Live pumpkin carving demonstrations also take place.

 HORROR MOVIES IN BURNABY

-The Vancouver Horror Show Film Festival happened in Vancouver on the weekend of October 13th to 15th and in Burnaby on October 20th to 22nd.
-If you like horror movies, you’ll want to check it out next time round!
+The Vancouver Horror Show Film Festival takes place in downtown Vancouver in 2025, from October 15 to 19, 2025.
+In past years it has run in Vancouver, and in 2024 it also held events in Burnaby.
+If you like horror movies, you’ll want to check out this festival!

 Pumpkins After Dark takes place at Swangard Stadium and in Central Park at 3883 Imperial Street in Burnaby.

-Tickets in 2023 cost about $25 for adults and $23 for youth ages 4 to 16 after taxes and fees.
-Children under the age of 4 got in for free.
-Tickets could only be purchased online and were sold in increments of 15-minute timeslots.
-So it’s best not to show up too late next time you go.
+Children under the age of 4 get in for free.
+Tickets can only be purchased online and are sold in increments of 15-minute timeslots.
+So it’s best not to show up too late when you go!

 Pumpkins After Dark begins and ends at Swangard Stadium.
-At the stadium you check in.
-There are a few displays and two or three food trucks in the area (or at least that was the case in 2022).
+You check in at the stadium.
+There are a few displays and two or three food trucks in the area (or at least that was the case in 2024).
 From there you follow a trail through Central Park before returning about 30 minutes later to the stadium.

 What to Expect

 Expect to see lots of beautifully carved pumpkins and illuminated art displays at Pumpkins After Dark.
-It’s all really cool.
+The displays are impressive.

 While the attraction does have real carved pumpkins, the majority of the displays are of creatures and characters.
 There are apparently a few thousand pumpkins (some of which are real while most are synthetic).
 You’re not going to see a bigger collection of Jack o’ lanterns anywhere else in the Lower Mainland this Halloween season!